VECC Annual Exhibition

 The only requirement we have is that you own copyright on all parts of the image.

-We do not allow entirely computer generated images - there must be significant photographic work present in the image.
+We do not allow AI or entirely computer generated images - there must be significant photographic work present in the image.

 Please note though, for Natural History entrants the 2018 PAGB rules apply, see below, which now permits limited editing provided that it does not alters the truth of the photographic statement.
 Evidence of man is no longer prohibited.

 Note that images already meeting the separate FIAP Definition of Nature will satisfy